good cat network is a registered 501(c)(3) non-profit organization

 • WHO?

 Aloha!
 We’re Amber, Darlene and Deb, the founding members of Good Cat Network!
 But it’s not just us.
 We are growing our network of big-hearted animal lovers so that we can help as many cats as possible get adopted into loving homes.
-Good Cat Network consists of fosters, socialization experts, US shelters willing to take adoptable cats, TNRM trappers, rescuers, colony feeders, transporters, donors, and anyone on social media, email, or phone that can help spread the word!
+Good Cat Network consists of fosters, socialization experts, US shelters willing to take adoptable cats, trappers, rescuers, transporters, donors, and anyone on social media, email, or phone that can help spread the word!
 As they say, it takes a village.
 YOU are Good Cat Network, if you’re ready to be!

 about us